GAIPS/TangramCollaborativeAI/models/simpleAgent/description.md

    - Makes adjustments based on collision detection
    - Iteratively reviews the result with gpt4o and sends adjusted plays until the shape is properly placed.
    - Limits adjustment attempts to prevent endless loops

-**Limitations**
    - The agent can make up to 10 adjustment attempts before forcing a finish